 You can start by taking it slow.
 Every habit needs to start in a gradual manner.
 Riding a bike since you are a kid, don’t give you an excuse to ride like a maniac when riding your bike to work!
 Start your day with riding your bike at a nice, manageable pace — feel the air, enjoy the scenery while rolling down the hill, and chill.
 Relaxing while riding can help you focus more, enhancing your senses and reflexes while on the road.

-Another solution is staying safe by following traffic rules and having the right bike accessories like lights and a helmet. being careful and focused decreases your probability of getting into accidents.
+Another solution is staying safe by following traffic rules and having the right bike accessories like lights and a bike helmet. being careful and focused decreases your probability of getting into accidents.

 A good solution to the safety issue is the addition of bike lanes on our major roads.
 We can spare the expressways, but major roads must not just be accessible to bikers, they must also be friendly and safe.
 Adding stoplights in small streets can also greatly help.
 Let’s hope the government will eventually catch up on putting up the necessary infrastructures for safe biking.